ubclaunchpad/LP-website/resources/exploration.md

   is an overview of (deep) neural networks, one of the most popular techniques for machine learning.
 It's written by Michael Nielsen, also known for one of the standard quantum computing textbooks.

-## Coding Challenge Practice

-* [LeetCode](https://leetcode.com) is probably the most popular website for coding challenges and comes highly recommended for interview preparation - big companies often take interview questions directly from LeetCode!
-* [HackerRank](https://www.hackerrank.com) is a similar coding challenge site, which many companies use directly for interview screening.
-* [Project Euler](https://projecteuler.net/) is a very different style of coding challenge site - it has a much sparser presentation than rivals like LeetCode and HackerRank, and generally focuses on (sometimes rather esoteric) mathematical conundrums.
-But for the mathmatically-inclined programmer, it can be a rich resource for delightful insights.
-Also, our very own ML Tech Lead Kevin built a [command line tool](https://github.com/iKevinY/EulerPy) to make it easier to work on Project Euler problems in Python!